Opel Monza: Monza A1 (1977–1982)

 Four well-sized adults had plenty of space.
 Even the boot was large, and the rear seats flipped down to make even more space.
 The A1 was not a great hit at the customers even though it was relatively cheap.

 With the 3.0-litre engine, the Monza was at that time the fastest car Opel had ever built.
-Being capable of speeds as high as 215 km/h, and the 0–100 km/h mark went in just 8.2 seconds.
+Being capable of speeds as high as 215 km/h, and a 0–100 km/h (62 mph) acceleration time of 8.2 seconds.